IgnitionBoulder/2015week1/deliverables/README.md

 padding and margins

 **What are the three different ways to include CSS in your project or use CSS to style a particular element?**
-1. link the external styleet to your HTML
+1. link the external styleet to your HTML<br/>
 2. write CSS in your HTML as in on-page style defintions
 3. inline styles